hmrc/vat-service-guide/source/documentation/set-up.html.md

 <img src="figures/agent-services-account.png" alt="Agent services account process diagram" border="1px"; style="width:200px;" />

-<a href="figures/agent-services-account.png" target="blank">Open the agent services account process diagram in a new tab</a>
+<a href="figures/agent-services-account.png" target="blank">Open the create an agent services account process diagram in a new tab</a>

 1. Agent creates a new Government Gateway ID which becomes the agency's new Government Gateway ID and password.
 2. Agent signs in to Government Gateway account with existing agent credentials